GJQu/GJQu.github.io/_posts/2025-11-16-small-fish-in-big-pond.md

 ### The Hidden Cost of Centrality: An Interaction Effect
 If clustering tells us *what* the Pond is, network centrality tells us how the Pond behaves—and, more importantly, how intense the competition becomes for the Small Fish caught inside it.

-We’ve already established that \beta_2 captures the negative Contrast Effect: the higher the ability of the surrounding peer group, the more an individual’s relative standing slips.
+We’ve already established that $\beta_2$ captures the negative Contrast Effect: the higher the ability of the surrounding peer group, the more an individual’s relative standing slips.
 The next question is whether the structure of the network amplifies that pressure.
-This is where Betweenness Centrality $$\C_{B,j}$ enters the story.
+This is where Betweenness Centrality $\text{C}_{B,j}$ enters the story.

-$$\C_{B,j}$$ measures how often a central actor (think a VC firm like YC) acts as the required bridge for information and resources flowing between everyone else (its portfolio companies).
+$\text{C}_{B,j}$ measures how often a central actor (think a VC firm like YC) acts as the required bridge for information and resources flowing between everyone else (its portfolio companies).
 When a network is highly centralized, the “fish” have few alternative paths to get what they need.
 All roads lead through the same gatekeeper.
 That scarcity sharpens competition, making the negative $$\beta_2$$ effect far stronger.

 To capture this formally, one can extend the BFLP model with an interaction term: